-Learners should be aiming to sit the exams for Unit 1 and Unit 2 as detailed in the course timetable, however there is flexibility on when you can sit exams built into the qualification.
+Learners should be aiming to sit the exams for Unit 1 and Unit 2 as detailed in the course timetable on the website, however there is flexibility on when you can sit exams built into the qualification.

 6. Entry requirements